michellehsu2018/udacity-stackoverflow-project/README.md

   1. Based on the survey data, the trend of non-CS background people becoming developers is not increasing in the last 3 years.
   2. According to the result from the statistical analysis, gender does have influence on whether a developer wants to become a manager in the future.
   3. `Employed full-time` is the most important factors in terms of predicting the work hours by week for developers.

+## Medium Post<a name="medium"></a>

+  - Here's the link to my Medium post about the project and the findings - https://medium.com/@hsiaopenghsu/peek-in-the-life-of-developers-with-data-analysis-b67240657d30

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>